-- Ease of use: Using a plugin to alter your WooCommerce email templates is frequently the most straightforward option.
+- Ease of use: A plugin to alter your WooCommerce email templates is frequently the most straightforward option.
 Installing and getting started is a breeze.
 There is no need for advanced coding or programming skills.
 It’s as simple as that.

 - Freemium!
 They’re a low-cost way to personalize your WooCommerce email templates.
 In addition, many plugins are available in a freemium model, which allows you to try them out for free before upgrading to the premium version.

-Let’s take a look at a few of the more popular ones and how you might put them to use in your shop.
+Let’s look at a few more popular ones and how you might put them to use in your shop.